- Rowan University Career Fair

 The 2014 Accounting Expo is for students seeking professional careers and internships in the field of accounting.
 This event is free for students and no pre-registration is required, however, professional business attire is required.
 Make certain to bring along several copies of your resume and be prepared to network with company representatives.

-Rowan University Spring 2015 Career
+Rowan University Fall 2014 Career Fair

-Highlights from the Spring 2013 Career Fair
+Highlights from the 2013 Career Fair

 Network with employers and collect information about full-time and internship opportunities.